The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Validation and performance

-We further study the timing performance of our system.
-Figure~\ref{fig:stimulation_histogram_1_input_full_0.5_0.84} displays the distribution of stimulation delays, \ie the distribution of the stimulus being closest to the beginning of each sleep spindle, all delays being taken into account.
-Some of these delays are negative, as spindles are sometimes stimulated in advance (NB: we count these as false positives, which slightly harms our reported results).
-Moreover it shows the effect of increasing the detection threshold of our model on the stimulation delays.
-According to Figure~\ref{fig:stimulation_inside_spindles_threshold_classification_full}, choosing a $0.84$ detection threshold over the $0.5$ default classification threshold in our ANN yields a better stimulation f1-score and in particular much more precise stimuli, but this comes at the price of slightly shifting the stimulation delay distribution to the right, \ie introducing some additional delay to the stimulation, as previously seen in Figure~\ref{fig:class_stim_84}.
+The timing performance of our system can be observed in Fig~\ref{fig:threshold_tuning}~(b), which displays the distribution of stimulation delays, \ie the distribution of the stimulus being closest to the beginning of each sleep spindle, all delays being taken into account.
+Some stimulation delays are negative, as spindles are sometimes stimulated in advance (note that we count these as false positives, which slightly harms our reported results).
+Fig~\ref{fig:threshold_tuning}~(b) shows the effect of increasing the detection threshold of our model on the stimulation delays.
+According to Fig~\ref{fig:threshold_tuning}~(a), choosing a $0.84$ detection threshold over the $0.5$ default classification threshold in our ANN yields a better stimulation f1-score and in particular much more precise stimuli, but this comes at the price of slightly shifting the stimulation delay distribution to the right, \ie introducing some additional delay to the stimulation, as further seen in Supplementary Information.

+To further illustrate the final performance of the system, Figure~\ref{fig:stimu_84} displays an example of its real-time stimulation capability on actual EEG signal (test dataset).
+More examples and visual insights are provided in Supplementary Information.

-Finally, we estimate the Portiloop energy efficiency by running our final sleep spindle stimulation device continuously, powered by a fully-charged 20000~mAh battery.
+Finally, we estimate the Portiloop energy efficiency by running the FPGA version continuously, powered by a fully-charged 20000~mAh battery.
 The battery dies out after 26~hours and 22~minutes, suggesting that our power consumption is roughly 756~mA.
+The Coral version runs for approximately 8 hours with a 12000~mAh battery pack suggesting a 1500~mA current draw.